Muukid/muAudioFile/README.md

 * `MUAF_FAILED_CREATE_FILE` - an attempt to create the file failed.

+* `MUAF_FAILED_UNSUPPORTED_AUDIO_FILE_FORMAT` - the task could not be completed due to the file being in an audio file format (or the user providing an audio file format value) that muaf does not support or could not recognize.

+* `MUAF_FAILED_AUDIO_FILE_FORMAT_IDENTIFICATION` - an attempt to retrieve/write information from/to an audio file failed, as the assumed file format was not the case (such as trying to get the profile of a WAVE file using `mu_get_WAVE_profile` when the file in question doesn't appear to actually be a WAVE file).

 ### WAVE result values

 * `MUAF_INVALID_WAVE_CHUNK_LENGTH_FOR_FILE` - a WAVE chunk has a recorded length that is out of range for the file's actual length.